-The Toyota Mark II, also known as the Toyota Cressida, is compact car that later became a mid-size sedan.
+The Toyota Mark II, also known as the Toyota Cressida, is a compact car that later became a mid-size sedan.
 It had nine generations with a production life spanning from 1968 to 2004.
-They were offered with a variety of engines, both gasoline and diesel, starting from a 1.5L and going all the way up to a 3.0L.
+They were offered a variety of engines, both gasoline and diesel, starting from a 1.5L and going all the way up to a 3.0L.
 Between 1976 and 1992, the Mark II was known as the Toyota Cressida, which spanned four generations.
-Up until October of 1993, all Mark II’s were produced at the Motomachi plant in Aichi, Japan.
-After that, Toyota moved the manufacturing of the Mark II to their Myata plant in Miyawaka, Fukoka, Japan, however, between 1992 to 2000 some models were also assembled in Jakarta, Indonesia under the Cressida name.
+Up until October of 1993, all Mark IIs were produced at the Motomachi plant in Aichi, Japan.
+After that, Toyota moved the manufacturing of the Mark II to their Miata plant in Miyawaka, Fukuoka, Japan, however, between 1992 to 2000 some models were also assembled in Jakarta, Indonesia under the Cressida name.
 At some point, Toyota replaced the RWD Cressida with the FWD Avalon in North America.

 - Pros and Cons

 - Common Issues

 - Average Prices

 - 1996-2000 Toyota Mark II Eighth Generation

 - How to Import a Toyota Mark II

 The RWD Mark II is a popular 4-door drift car: